Startup-Nights/website/content/pages/pitching.md

 ---
 title: Pitching Competition
 blocks:
-  - title: About - Startup Nights
+  - title: Pitching Sessions - Startup Nights
     description: >-
       The Startup Nights is the biggest event in Switzerland that brings the whole startup ecosystem to one table.
 With this event we want to create